FredMoreau/Shuriken-Particles-Shader-Graph-Examples/README.md

 ### Cross Pipeline Simple
 Same as URP Only but made compatible with HDRP with a simple hack.

-### Cross Pipeline
+### Cross Pipeline Advanced
-More examples will be added, using a render pipeline agnostic setup.
+Same examples but using a RP agnostic custom include with no hack.

 ### Shuriken Mesh Tool
 To use a mesh with Shuriken Particles, it must have only one submesh.